-Meeting the Needs of Generation 9/11: Preventing and Treating Drug Use
+Meeting the Needs of Muslim Youth: Preventing and Treating Drug Use

 What can American Muslim communities do to prevent and treat drug use among American Muslim Youth?

 Primary research on American Muslim youth substance use and addiction is limited.
 However, existing research indicates that young American Muslims use and experiment with intoxicating substances, and tend toward risky behaviors in ways similar to their non-Muslim peers.
 This report focuses on the need for increased awareness of drug use, addiction and prevention; mental health; a greater understanding of youth's alienation and challenges; and a focus on positive and meaningful capacity building and solution seeking around drug use, addiction and prevention.